normbrooks-systems/DROPSpec/README.md

 Numbers worth stating precisely, because they set the machine's structural class:

-- **Head assembly mass:** a filled TIJ 2.5 cartridge is 120–125 g; the four-gang alone approaches 500 g, and the full printhead assembly is comfortably a kilogram before pens.
-Design load for the scan axis is ~2 kg.
+- **Head assembly mass:** a filled TIJ 2.5 cartridge is 120–125 g; the four-gang alone approaches 500 g, total mass is TBD but may be between 750 g and 2 kg.
-- **Gantry:** specced for 4080 T-slot extrusion, because 2020 does not get to throw two kilograms around at a meter per second.
-A side benefit: industrial TIJ head units ship with 40-series T-slot mounting, so commercial print hardware bolts to this gantry natively.
+- **Gantry:** specced for 2040 T-slot extrusion, because 2020 does not get to throw up to two kilograms around at a meter per second.
 - **Linear motion:** MGN-class linear rail is the scan-axis baseline, not an upgrade.
 Wheel-in-slot options are not rated for this duty.
 - **Speed, honestly stated:** the gantry is structurally specced to 1 m/s.
 Printing speed is bounded by firing frequency, and the anchor is industrial practice: TIJ 2.5 coders routinely run 50 in/s at 300 dpi — a 15 kHz sustained firing rate.
 The pen counts firings, not dpi, so the same 15 kHz at 600 dpi column pitch yields ~25 in/s (~635 mm/s) — inside the gantry's structural envelope with margin.
 Datasheet-nominal figures (~12 kHz) are the conservative floor; one honest caveat is that dense raster coverage is a harder thermal duty than the sparse text industrial coders typically print, so full-coverage sustained speed awaits bench verification.
 Any document should still quote travel speed and print speed as separate numbers.